-I just love pineapples.
-I’d like to have them available at home, every day, so that I can eat whenever I want.
-However, fresh pineapples aren’t always available, and I don’t want to resort to canned pineapples.
-I’d appreciate if I can have a stockpile on the fridge without worrying about spoilage.
+I love pineapples.
+I wish I had them at home everyday so I could eat whenever I want.
+Fresh pineapples aren’t always available, and I don’t want to settle for canned pineapples.
+I’ll appreciate it if I can have a stockpile in the freezer that won’t spoil.
+Can I freeze Pineapple?

 It’s great to hear that you are choosing to eat fresh foods above anything else, and we must agree, fresh pineapples are way better than its canned counterparts.
 It has no preservatives, and the flavor is just wonderful.
 Not to mention the huge amounts of vitamins and minerals packed in every bite is remarkable.
 It is also one of the best sources of fiber, which aids in proper digestion.

+Yes, you can freeze Pineapple.
+Frozen pineapples are great to use in smoothies, baking and even on pizzas!
 Pineapples are seasonal fruits, though.
 While available at some grocery stores all year round, the best time to buy is from March to July.
-It is definitely possible to have them frozen so you can enjoy this tropical treat any time of the year.

 Can You Freeze Pineapple?

 Once a pineapple is picked, you cannot let it sit for a time hoping it will ripen.
 It is only good for about two to three days at room temperature and four to five days when refrigerated.

 Get the freshest pineapple available and prepare them right away.
 Choosing a pineapple is easy.
 First, flip it over and smell the stem end.
 It must be sweet and juicy.
 It should be plump and fairly heavy compared to its size, and firm when pressed.